-So if you're worried about the state of your teeth, you're certainly not alone.
-Fortunately, if caught early, it’s easy to treat decay and prevent an oral cavity from developing.
+So if you're worried about having or getting rotten teeth, you're certainly not alone.
+Fortunately, if caught early, it can be easy to reverse tooth decay and prevent a cavity from developing.

 Table of contents